daniel-agblevor/Chat/README.md

 This project is a web-based chat application called "Starlight RAG".
 It provides a user-friendly interface to interact with a Retrieval-Augmented Generation (RAG) assistant, allowing users to chat with their own data.
 The frontend is fully implemented and connects to a backend API.

-## Current Status: Polished Frontend Demonstration
+## Current Status: Live and Operational

-**This is a frontend-only demonstration.** The UI is fully built, interactive, and has been professionally polished.
-However, it is **not connected to a live backend**.
-Key functionalities like file processing, chat responses, and user authentication are simulated to showcase the user interface.
+**The frontend is fully implemented and connected to a live backend API.** All features, including file processing, chat responses, and user authentication, are fully functional.

 ## Features